 WHEN THE CONCRETE IS NOT THE CAUSE

-Was the concrete consistency choice correct? (please read more in my post “Workability of concrete”) It is always better to choose fluid, superfluid if not even self compacting concrete (please check my post “Self Compacting Concrete”) they will be more easily set in place and, due to their design, have lesser chance to fall into segregation, while “stiff” concrete must be compacted thoroughly; the problem with low workability is that insisting with vibrations can produce gravel concretion especially at the corners.
+Was the concrete consistency choice correct? (please read more in my post “Workability of concrete”) It is always better to choose fluid, superfluid if not even self compacting concrete (please check my post “Self Compacting Concrete”) they will be more easily set in place and, due to their design, have lesser chance to fall into segregation, while “stiff” concrete must be compacted thoroughly; the problem with low workability is that insisting with vibrations can produce gravel concretion or honeycomb especially at the corners.

 Was the gravel´s maximum diameter choice correct for the structure?
 Due to significant presence of reinforcement the risk of “blocking” is quite high if the gravel´s maximum diameter is too high.
 Moreover, if the concrete cover is not thick enough and/or if reinforcement bars are bind together as for example in the links between pillars at different floors, it will be harder for the concrete to keep its homogeneity and most likely only sand and cement will flow through.

 Must be added that if concrete falls from an excessive height, segregation will be the inevitable result.
 So, it is always advisable to “help” the concrete being poured as close as possible to its final destination.
 That can be done by means of a concrete pump, a pipe or a provisional ramp.
 The concrete free fall should not exceed 50 cm. and only SCC (please read my post “Self compacting concrete”) can flow from one single pouring point for several meters without segregation.
 All other types of concrete must be “helped” reaching every corner using the abovementioned tools.